24900165/D-FLIPDLOP-NEGEDGE/README.md

 Next state of D flip-flop is always equal to data input, D for every positive transition of the clock signal.
 Hence, D flip-flops can be used in registers, shift registers and some of the counters.

+Procedure

+1.Type the program in the Quartus software.

+2.compile and run the program.

+3.geenerate the RTL schematic and save the logical diagram.

+4.creat the node for the input and output to generate the timing diagram.

+5.for the different input combination generate the timing diagram.

 **PROGRAM**